etleap/etleap-redshift-dev-days/README.md

 - Pick 'Website Events' as the source.
 - This page lists the files and folders available in S3.
 Click the radio button in the top-left to select the top-level directory.
 - Click 'Wrangle Data'.
 - Wrangle the data.
-At a minimum, specify the following rules:
+At a minimum, make sure the following rules are specified:
-  - Split out the event type from the JSON object: highlight the whitespace between the event data and the JSON object in the first row, and pick the suggestion on the right that says `Split data once on ' '`.
-  - Rename the event type column: double-click the header where it says 'split', enter 'event_type', and click enter.
-  - Parse the JSON object: single-click the 'split1' column and pick the first suggestion on the right.
+  - Parse the JSON object: the input data should be correctly inferred as JSON and parsed out as a JSON object
 - Click 'Next'.
 - Pick 'Amazon Redshift' as the destination.
 - Specify the following destination values: